Migrating this blog to A s t r o

 TL/DR: This is going to be a long post about how this blog has undergone several iterations and explain how recently I finished migrating it to Astro.

-Since its creation io Astro January 2016 as a new year’s resolution, this blog has undergone several iterations.
-Recently, I finished migrating it to, a new framework that has gained a lot of popularity and secured a top position in the latest state of js survey.
+Since its creation in January 2016 as a new year’s resolution, this blog has undergone several iterations.
+Recently, I finished migrating it to Astro, a new framework that has gained a lot of popularity and secured a top position in the latest state of js survey.
 If you’re not familiar with Astro, it’s definitely worth checking out.
 The objective of this post is to describe what was the rationale behind choosing Astro for this project and the overall experience of this migration.

 Astro on the map